OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 4. Click the LTI Tool and click the “Select” button.
 5. Follow any LTI prompts.
 6. Modify the title, author, and description.
-7. Click add to lesson.
+7. Click "Add to lesson."

 .. image:: images/lti3.png